LixiaEchoTang/Starting-A-Business/README.md

 - Each competency includes further reading, links, and resources.
 - Use them to deepen your understanding of entrepreneurship, marketing, finance, and more.

 ---

+## Competencies

+### Competency 1: Entrepreneurial Profile
+Learn about the characteristics and mindset of successful entrepreneurs, self-assess your readiness, and confirm your decision to start a business.

+### Competency 2: Business Plan
+Draft your mission and vision, create a Business Model Canvas, and outline your value proposition for potential customer segments.

+### Competency 3: Technological Tools
+Discover how to research information online effectively, manage data in Word/Excel (or Google Docs/Sheets), and communicate with customers.

+### Competency 4: Market Study
+Conduct secondary and primary research on your market, learn about the PESTE framework, and analyze competitors.

+### Competency 5: Marketing Products or Services
+Develop a marketing strategy, plan prospecting activities, and refine your brand, sales pitch, and presentation skills.

+### Competency 6: Resource Planning
+Organize your business’s activities, outline material and financial resources, and draft financial statements to secure financing.

+### Competency 7: Starting and Managing a Business
+Learn about relevant laws and regulations, acquire necessary permits and licenses, and set up goals for the official start and ongoing management of your business.

+---